slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

 # Generated code

 As of now, only the last component of a .60 source is generated.
-It is planed to generate all exported components.
+It is planned to generate all exported components.

 The SixtyFPS compiler called by the build system will generate a header file for the root .60